lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## February 17, 2020

+Important research methodology note -- the Hathi numbers in the CSmith-ESTC-ECCO-TCP-Hathi-alluvial.svg viz are probably not accurate (probably missing some Hathi docs, they haven't been fully checked)

 ## January 31, 2020

 How can I make this project gayer?
 It seems like people can barely detect the feminist impulses underlying it, all the queerness is totally absent.